jacobmakarsky/pepe/specs/introduction.md

 Users will often begin their L2 journey by depositing ETH from L1.
 Once they have ETH to pay fees, they'll start sending transactions on L2.
-The following diagram demonstrates this interaction and all key Optimism components which are or should be utilized:
+The following diagram demonstrates this interaction and all key Pepe components which are or should be utilized:

 ![Diagram of Depositing and Sending Transactions](./assets/sequencer-handling-deposits-and-transactions.svg)